livingdocsIO/documentation/design/upload.md

-# Upload your designs to livingdocs-beta
+# Upload your design to livingdocs-beta

-## ToC
+## Table of contents

 - Uploading a design (this document)
 - [Updating a design](./update_design.md)

 ## Overview

-To be quite honest, this process is still pretty bumpy and we still lack UI support.
-Please bear with us, we will make this easier for you in the future.
+To be quite honest, this process is a bit bumpy and we lacks UI support.
+Please bear with us, we will make this super-easy for you in the future.
 For now though there are quite a lot of requirements.
-So lets get them all together.

 ### Livingdocs Beta account